ScilifelabDataCentre/Anubis/README.md

   - Admin or chair may create it for a proposal.

 - Grant
-  - A dossier for the grant for a proposal which (presumably) got a positive decision.
+  - A dossier for the grant for a proposal which was accepted.
 This is intended to store documents and other data related to the handling of a grant.
   - Identifier: {call-prefix}-G:{number}, where number is the same as the proposal.
 This implies that the grant numbers are **not** consecutive, nor that they necessarily start with 001.